Italian as a second language with E-LOCAL (Electronically Learning Other Cultures and Languages)

-It is based on the E-LOCAL Italian course developed within a European project coordinated by the University of Bologna.
+It is based on the Italian course developed within E-LOCAL, a European project coordinated by the University of Bologna.
+Professor Andrea Ceccherelli is the scientific coordinator of the E-LOCAL project and courses.
 The E-LOCAL course of Italian language and culture was created by:

 - Silvia Baroni, ICTS Rosa Luxemburg, Italy (e-Story; e-Life texts units 1, 3, 6, 7)